orbeon/orbeon-forms-doc/configuration/advanced/workflows.md

 This will ensure that only users with the role `public-works-staff` can see any of the submitted data.
 Next, you’ll want to require users accessing submissions to be authenticated.
 Say the form app name is `public-works` and form name `report-pothole`.
 Then:

 * The page to fill out a new instance of the form, often called the _new page_, is at `/fr/public-works/report-pothole/new`.
-* The page to access all the submissions, often call the _summary page_, is at `/fr/public-works/report-pothole/summary`.
+* The page to access all the submissions, often call the _Summary page_, is at `/fr/public-works/report-pothole/summary`.

-So you’ll want to require any user accessing the summary page to have the `public-works-staff` role.
+So you’ll want to require any user accessing the Summary page to have the `public-works-staff` role.
 This can be done by editing the Orbeon Forms `web.xml`, adding the following, inside the root element `<web-app>`:

 ```xml
 <security-constraint>